 2.«#» “Soft Operating Constraint”(XX/XX/XX Version) means an Operating Constraint, other than a Hard or Absolute Operating Constraint, that is to be achieved on a day-ahead planning basis, but may be exceeded after coordinating with project operators, owners, or other federal agencies responsible for establishing such Operating Constraints.
 [SL]

-2.«#» “Delivery Limits”(XX/XX/XX Version) means the limits that govern the availability of Slice Output and the scheduling of Slice Output Energy by «Customer Name» as determined by BPA, and implemented through the POCSA.
+2.«#» “SOE Limits”(XX/XX/XX Version) means the limits that govern the availability of Slice Output and the scheduling of Slice Output Energy by «Customer Name» as determined by BPA, and implemented through the POCSA.
 [SL]

 2.«#» “Specified Renewable Resource”(XX/XX/XX Version) means a Specified Resource that has been established as renewable in the Northwest Power and Conservation Council’s most recent Power Plan or other resources that the Parties agree are renewable, such as biogas, biomass, geothermal, small hydro (nameplate capability less than or equal to ten megawatts), landfill gas, ocean, solar or wind resources.
 [SL]